 After 33 years, Austin-founded restaurant chain Z’Tejas is closing its original location in Clarksville permanently, as reported by Austin Business Journal (ABJ).
-The restaurant at 1110 West Sixth Street will close sometime at the end of 2022 or early 2023.
+The restaurant at 1110 West Sixth Street will close in March 2023.

 Owner Randy Cohen told the publication that the closure is because the building is so old that the cost of repairs is prohibitively more than any other location. “[Y]ou’re spending all your time putting Band-Aids on something when I don’t own a property — it’s not cost-effective to do the things you want to do,” he said.